Myosotis uniflora

 Myosotis uniflora is a species of flowering plant in the family Boraginaceae, endemic to the South Island of New Zealand.
 Joseph Dalton Hooker described the species in 1867.
 Plants of this species of forget-me-not are perennial with a prostrate, compact, cushion or mat habit, short bracteate inflorescences, and cream to yellow corollas.

+M. uniflora is distributed among cushion-fields and river terraces in the Canterbury and Otago regions.
+It is listed as Naturally Uncommon by the New Zealand Threat Classification System.